Rishabh-V/ASPNETFaqBot/README.md

 5. A tool window should show up (if everything went well).
 You may want to snap this window to right or left.
 6. Start by saying Hi/Hello to Bot and it should respond.
 7. The key for BOT to work is how much you train it, currently its a WIP and so only has bunch of answers.
 The more we put the questions in KB, the better it would be.
 Its a boring job (seriously :)), so I only added about 17-18 items in Knowledge bank, but I will update it as and when I get time.
-8. __Currently, it should answer basic stuff like documentation, roadmap, caching, performance, course on ASP.NET Core, video on ASP.NET core, What it is and so and so forth.
-For other questions it would say "No good match found in KB" meaning KB doesn't have info on those stuff__
+8. __Currently, it should answer basic stuff like documentation, roadmap, caching, performance, course on ASP.NET Core, video on ASP.NET core, what it is and so on and so forth.
+For other questions it would say "No good match found in KB" meaning KB doesn't have info on those stuffs.__

 ### Description ###
 The solution has 3 parts: